Tag Archives: communication

 Watch this video: Teaching contact in-hand

-Any time the horse leans on the bit, the rider standing in front of the horse immediately responds with upward nudges towards the ears with both snaffle rings, to say, “No leaning on the bit.”
+Any time the horse leans on the bit, the rider standing in front of the horse immediately responds not with force, but with gentle upward nudges towards the ears with both snaffle rings, to say, “No leaning on the bit.”
 These upward nudges encourage the horse to lift its head and neck, “high enough to be light,” as one of my coaches says.
 It reminds the horse to find a posture of balance.
 It is just as important that the rider immediately stops the upward nudges as soon as the horse is light and tasting the bit.

 After learning contact in hand, then the rider teaches the horse the same exercises from the saddle at a halt.
 Then the rider can progress to a slow walk.